TelemetryHarbor/harbor-docs/docs/getting-started/harbor-types.md

 The "General" Harbor is designed for broad applicability, allowing you to ingest any numerical time-series data.
 It's the default and recommended choice for most users.

-### Characteristics

--   **Flexible Schema**: As detailed in [Core Concepts](../introduction/concepts.md), it uses a flexible `ship_id`, `cargo_id`, `value` model.
--   **TimescaleDB Backend**: Data is stored in TimescaleDB, a powerful time-series database built on PostgreSQL, optimized for high-volume, high-performance data.
--   **Grafana Integration**: Seamlessly integrates with Grafana for visualization, leveraging TimescaleDB's capabilities for complex queries and dashboards.
--   **Scalable**: Built to handle a wide range of data volumes, from small personal projects to large-scale industrial deployments.

 ### General Harbor Data Model

 When submitting telemetry readings to a General Harbor, use the following data model: